How to Fix Outlook Error 0x80040119: 6 Proven Methods

 A new profile is the nuclear option and it works when nothing else does.
 In the Control Panel, open Mail (Microsoft Outlook), click Show Profiles, then Add.
 Create a profile named Repair, add your IMAP account fresh, and set Outlook to Prompt for a profile to be used on launch.

-We use this as our final fallback before reinstalling Office from scratch, and it resolved 0x80040119 on the stubborn test profiles where every other fix had stalled.
+This is the final fallback before reinstalling Office from scratch, and it resolves 0x80040119 on the stubborn profiles where every other fix has stalled.
 For related corruption symptoms, our guides on Outlook keeps crashing and recovering deleted emails from a computer cover adjacent recovery paths.

 #Prevent 0x80040119 from Coming Back